 The data about users, transactions and returns is sent to Google BigQuery from the company’s internal system through the API.
 When setting up the import, the company determined which data to analyze, in particular: users, orders, and loyalty program.
 The information is updated several times a day.

-Answear uses OWOX BI Pipeline to automatically send cost data from Facebook and Yandex to Google Analytics.
+Answear uses OWOX BI Pipeline to automatically send cost data from Facebook to Google Analytics.
 Cost data from services not providing automatic integrations is uploaded to Google Analytics using the OWOX BI Data Upload add-on.
 After all the cost data is collected and consolidated in Google Analytics, it’s altogether sent to Google BigQuery, via OWOX BI Pipeline.

 Answear’s specialists use SQL queries to process and structure the data in Google BigQuery.
 The results are then visualized in Google Sheets.
 Answear uploads the data from Google BigQuery to Google Sheets using the free OWOX BI BigQuery Reports add-on, which provides an opportunity to schedule automatic report updates.